Mehayoo/dynamic-maze/README.md

 -   **Decoupling**: Strategic separation of concerns allows components to be easily extended or replaced.
 -   **MVC-like Architecture**: While not a classical MVC, the project employs a similar separation of concerns, enhancing maintainability and scalability.

+## Installation Instructions

+1. Clone the repository to your local machine
+2. Navigate to the project directory and run `npm install` to install all required dependencies.
+3. To start the game, run `npm run dev`.

+> [!IMPORTANT]
+>
-## Note
+> ## Intellectual Property
+>

-This project is designed for educational and reference purposes.
+> This project is my intellectual property, **_Mihaiu Sorin-Ionut_**, and it is designed for educational and reference purposes.
 It showcases the application of design patterns in a practical context, demonstrating how even a simple game can be architecturally complex and thoughtfully structured.
-However, it is the intellectual property of Mihaiu Sorin-Ionut.
 For more information on permissible use, please refer to the LICENSE file in this repository.